jbeuckm/atmega_midi_cv_basic/README.md

 ![midi_cv_v0.5.png](midi_cv_v0.5.png)

-For 6N137 instead of 6N138, make use these changes:
+For 6N137 instead of 6N138, build with these changes:

 ![with_6n137.jpeg](with_6n137.jpeg)